Are you looking to set up an Offshore or Onshore foundation to hold your assets, protect them and help them grow?

 A charitable foundation can pursue activities centered around a specific purpose and finance operations that are humanitarian, charitable, scientific, sports-related, cultural or ecological in nature.
 It may be set up to benefit the general public or be limited to benefiting a defined number of persons.

-This is notably the case with Art Foundations, which can finance the acquisition of works of art, sponsor up-and-coming artists, and generate profits which are reinvested in the foundation’s growth and events, and which participate in … [text missing in original]
+This is notably the case with Art Foundations, which can finance the acquisition of works of art, sponsor up-and-coming artists, and generate profits which are reinvested in the foundation’s growth and events.

 A private foundation is initially established to serve the interests of private individuals.
 This type of foundation is often used by corporate foundations or family foundations for the purpose of holding the corporation or family’s assets and making them grow.
 A private family or corporate foundation may nonetheless have a charitable or non-profit purpose.